tyleretters/nor.the-rn.info/aux.md

 ## Selected Recently Read Books

 - _In roughly reverse-chronological order._
+- **The Subtle Art of Not Giving a Fuck by Mark Manson** _Reread.
+Most self-help books I respond well to include themes of radical responsibility and acceptance of mortaility and this has both in spades!_
 - **Everything is Fucked: A Book About Hope by Mark Manson** _After Manson's previous book, I had great expectations for this one.
 It introduced me the concept of Amor Fati which is quite lovely, but other than that it reads as a somewhat hysterical plea of fealty to the AI who will run the singularity._
 - **Hyperobjects: Philosophy and Ecology after the End of the World by Timothy Morton** _I found this to be highly sensationalized and conjectural.
 There is probably something here, but I'm not ready to bite._
 - **★ The Mushroom at the End of the World: On the Possibility of Life in Capitalist Ruins by Anna Lowenhaupt Tsing** _In a stunning turn of events the world "psychedelic" was not mentioned once in this book!
 Instead we follow the patchworked travels of matsutake mushrooms as they journey from Orgeonian forests through supply chains and into Japanese restaraunts.
 Salvage capitalism, assemblages, patchwork.
 My favorite non-fiction book of the year._